IMPORTANT NEW ARTICLE – JUNE 2015

 He was apparently intending to fly in an aeroplane from his retreat in Asia and give mankind the new spiritual teaching it needs in order to bring about the civilisation and force of the New Age of Aquarius, although it was implied that he was not actually likely to do this until some time after the year 2025 and that until then it was the “immediate and pressing” task and duty of the Bailey followers to let the whole world know about it and to smooth the way for the auspicious event by daily reciting a type of prayer titled “The Great Invocation.”

-Although Bailey – who readily admitted of her own accord that she was a committed Christian – naturally preferred the name “Christ” to “Maitreya” and thus referred to him in many of her books solely as “Christ,” she nevertheless made it clear that she agreed entirely with Leadbeater about Christ and Maitreya being one and the same.
+Although Bailey – who readily admitted of her own accord that she was a committed Christian and a former evangelical Christian missionary – naturally preferred the name “Christ” to “Maitreya” and thus referred to him in many of her books solely as “Christ,” she nevertheless made it clear that she agreed entirely with Leadbeater about Christ and Maitreya being one and the same.

-It is more correct to refer to that particular organisation as the Adyar Theosophical Society in order to avoid giving the impression that it is THE Theosophical Society.
+It is more correct to refer to that particular organisation as the Adyar Theosophical Society or “The Theosophical Society – Adyar” in order to avoid giving the impression that it is THE Theosophical Society.
 In fact there are three entirely different and unrelated international organisations called “The Theosophical Society.”
 One of them has its headquarters at Adyar in India whilst another has its headquarters at Pasadena, California and the other, formerly based at Point Loma, California, has its headquarters presently in the Netherlands.
 There is also the United Lodge of Theosophists, itself a worldwide association.
-Of these four main branches of the Theosophical Movement, it is only the Adyar Society which accepts the Leadbeater/Besant teachings; the other three have nothing to do with them and have remained true to Madame Blavatsky and William Quan Judge.
+Of these four main branches of the modern Theosophical Movement, it is only the Adyar Society which accepts the Leadbeater/Besant teachings; the other three have nothing to do with them and have remained committed to H. P. Blavatsky and William Quan Judge.

 For a brief overview of these organisations and the distinctions between them, please see The Four Branches of the Theosophical Movement.